 You can also listen to this article:

-Planning and scheduling are similar concepts.
-However, there are slight differences between them.
+Production planning and scheduling are similar concepts.
+However, there are notable differences between them.

 The resources needed for production planning and scheduling are: